Broadway Centrum: History

 The complex was originally built in 1977 as a shopping center with 2 movie theaters: Westside and Eastside.
 But when GMA converted its audio system from mono to stereo broadcasting, the Westside theater was converted into a television studio, which opened in 1987.
-From there, it served as the live studio of variety shows Lunch Date, That's Entertainment, Vilma! and GMA Supershow.
+From there, it served as the live studio of variety shows Lunch Date, That's Entertainment, Vilma!, SOP and GMA Supershow.
 Then in 1995, GMA and TAPE Inc. bought the Eastside theater and converted that into another television studio in order to accommodate a permanent 400-person audience for Eat Bulaga!.

-Eat Bulaga! era
+The Eat Bulaga! era (1995–2018)

 The Eastside studio of the Broadway Centrum was the main home for the series from September 16, 1995.
-From January 1 to March 5, 2010, the show was based out of the west studios during a renovation.
-After the return of Eat Bulaga! to its regular studio, Diz Iz It! was the last GMA show to originate from the west studio with the opening of GMA Network Studios.
+From January 1 to March 5, 2010, the show was temporarily broadcast from the Westside studio to the Eastside's renovation, After the return of Eat Bulaga! to its regular studio on March 6, 2010, Diz Iz It! was the last GMA show to originate from the west studio with the opening of GMA Network Studios.
 TV5 then leased the west studio facility from GMA.
 The Ryzza Mae Show was the last GMA program to use the east studio facility.

-2010–2018
+The Broadway Centrum was also popular for the run of Eat Bulaga's popular soap opera parody segment, Kalyeserye, which prominently featured the tandem of Alden Richards and Maine Mendoza known as AlDub.

+TV5 and final years (2010–2018)

-TV5 used the Westside studio for multiple shows, including Face to Face, The Jose and Wally Show Starring Vic Sotto, P.O.5, Star Factor, Hey It's Saberdey! and Artista Academy.
+TV5 used the Westside studio for multiple shows, including Face to Face, The Jose and Wally Show Starring Vic Sotto, P.O.5, Star Factor, Lucky Numbers, Hey It's Saberdey! and Artista Academy.

 In 2012, the Empire East Land Holdings, a subsidiary of Megaworld Corporation bought the Broadway Centrum to develop a residential condominium and a lifestyle mall at the site of the studio.

 In March 2014, TV5 ended its lease agreement at the Broadway Centrum with the opening of the TV5 Media Center in Reliance, Mandaluyong.